 You may not have needed a cover letter before.
 Going forward you'll need one.
 A cover letter will help you appear professional and help you land an interview.
 I believe that a cover letter is a necessity for all serious job applicants.

 I always like reading applicants' cover letters.
 It allows me to begin to get to know them and get to know what type of person, and employee, they may turn out to be.
-While a cover letter doesn't usually get you hired, it is an important piece of the big hiring picture that should be taken seriously.
+A cover letter is an important piece of the hiring process.
+Take it seriously.

 Cover letter tips & guidelines